 It’s not surprising that Americans would want to pay off debt if they won the lottery, considering another GOBankingRates survey found that Americans with debt owe an average of $140,113.
 Adults ages 45 to 54 actually have the highest average amount of debt of any age group — which might explain why this age group had the highest percentage of respondents who said they’d use lottery winnings to pay off debt.

-Young adults ages 18 to 24 were the least likely of any age group to say they’d pay off debt if they won the lottery — perhaps because another GOBankingRates survey found that this age group has the least credit card debt.
+Young adults ages 18 to 24 were the least likely of any age group to say they’d pay off debt if they won the lottery — perhaps because another GOBankingRates survey found that this is one of the age groups with the least amount of credit card debt.

 About One-Fourth Would Share Their Winnings